radview/webload-documentation/docs/recorder/running_debugging_scripts.md

 The Variables window displays variables used in the current statement and in the previous statement.
 It also displays return values when you step over or out of a function.

 The Variables window contains a grid with fields for the variable name and value.
 The debugger automatically fills in these fields.
-You cannot add variables or expressions to the Variables window (you must use the Watch window, see [*Adding a Watch Variable or](#_bookmark114) *[Expression* ](#_bookmark114)*on page [128](#_bookmark114)), but you can expand or collapse the variables shown.
+You cannot add variables or expressions to the Variables window (you must use the Watch window, see [*Adding a Watch Variable or](#_bookmark114) *[Expression* ](#_bookmark114)*), but you can expand or collapse the variables shown.
 You can expand an array, object, or structure variable in the Variables window if it has a plus sign (+) box in the Name field.
 If an array, object, or structure variable has a minus sign (-) box in the Name field, the variable is already fully expanded.

 The Variables window also has a Context dropdown list that displays the current scope of the variables displayed.
 To view variables in a different scope, select the scope from the drop-down list box.